Click on the question below to view the answer.

 1. The e-course focuses on the brightest, most-obvious constellations, many of which are viewable even in suburban locations.
 Don’t discount doing all the outdoor activities in your area just because of manmade light.

-2. For the constellations you cannot see easily, a distant second-best option is using an online planetarium like Neave.com/planetarium.
+2. For the constellations you cannot see easily, a distant second-best option is using an online planetarium like the one at neave.com.
 Here’s a video about how to use it.

 What ages or grades is this course appropriate for?

-The class is designed for kids 12 years old and up, though younger may benefit from this class depending on their level of maturity.
+The class is designed for kids 12 years old and up.

 As the parent, you are the best person to determine if this class is appropriate for your student.
-Please watch the two sample lessons and see the sample Field Guide pages to see if you believe it would be a good fit for your child.
+Preview the course by clicking “Preview” above.

 Please note, students will need to go outside at various times late at night and early in the morning throughout the year to complete their field guide assignments.
 Students need to be old enough to be up during somewhat odd hours.